 - Sandy soils are just the opposite, with large particles that water moves through easily — along with important nutrients.

 - Silts have fine particle sizes that pack together tightly, inhibiting drainage and air circulation.

 - Loam is the ideal soil for most plants; it contains a balance of all three mineral particles and is rich in humus (what’s left after organic matter decomposes).

 If you have poor soil, consider building a raised garden bed and filling it with a well-balanced soil mix.
 Photo by: Jan Johnsen.

-Adding organic matter is the best way to make your soil more loam-like and improve its texture.
+Adding organic matter is the best way to make your soil more loam-like and improve its structure.
 Another option is to build a raised garden bed and fill it with a well-balanced soil mix.
 Or take the simple approach by growing plants that do well in your soil type, such as choosing drought-tolerant plants for sandy soils.
 You can grow a garden successfully in any soil, as long as the plant’s roots are accustomed to the conditions.

 Test the pH of Your Soil

 The pH of your soil is one of the most important factors in determining its fertility.
 If your soil is too alkaline (with a pH above 7.5) or to acidic (with a pH below 5.5), that can make a big difference in which nutrients are available to your plants.

 Although most plants will tolerate a wide range of pH levels, they prefer slightly acidic soils (with a pH of 6 to 7) because important nutrients such as nitrogen, phosphorus, potassium, calcium and magnesium dissolve readily in that environment.
 In soils that are too acidic or alkaline, your plants may get too much of some nutrients and not enough of others.

 When testing the pH of your soil, take samples from different sites in your garden because the pH can vary even within a small backyard.
 Photo by: Jan Johnsen.